On a Dowker-type problem for convex disks with almost constant curvature: Introduction

 \section{Introduction}

-In the paper, by a convex disk we mean a compact, convex set with nonempty interior in the Euclidean plane $\Re^2$, and denote the closed, Euclidean unit disk by $B^2$.
+In the paper, by a convex disk we mean a compact, convex set with nonempty interior in the Euclidean plane $\Re^2$, and denote the closed, Euclidean unit disk centered at the origin $o$ by $B^2$.
 Furthermore, we denote by $\KK$ and $\KK_o$ the families of convex disks and origin-symmetric convex disks, respectively.
 The families of the elements of $\KK$ and $\KK_o$ with $C^2$-class boundary and strictly positive curvature are denoted by $\KK_{2+}$ and $\KK_{o,2+}$, respectively.
-We denote the origin by $o$.

-For any integer $n \geq 3$ and plane convex body $K$, let $A_n(K)$ (resp. $a_n(K)$) denote the the infimum (resp. supremum) of the areas of the convex $n$-gons circumscribed about (resp. inscribed in) $K$.
+For any integer $n \geq 3$ and plane convex body $K$, let $A_n(K)$ (resp. $a_n(K)$) denote the the infimum (resp. supremum) of the areas of the convex polygons with at most $n$ vertices circumscribed about (resp. inscribed in) $K$.
 A famous result of Dowker \cite{Dowker} states that for any convex disk $K$, the sequences $\{ A_n(K) \}$ and $\{ a_n(K) \}$ are convex and concave, respectively.
 It was proved independently by L. Fejes T\'oth \cite{LFTperim}, Moln\'ar \cite{Molnar} and Eggleston \cite{Eggleston} that the same statements remain true if we replace area by perimeter, where the last author also showed that these statements are false if we replace area by Hausdorff distance.
 These results are known to be true also in any normed plane \cite{MSW}.
-Dowker's theorems and their variants have became important in many areas of discrete geometry, in particular in the theory of packing and covering \cite{LFTSzeged, Bambah, regfig} and are often used even today (see e.g. \cite{Prosanov, BL23}).
+Dowker's theorems and their variants have become important in many areas of discrete geometry, in particular in the theory of packing and covering \cite{LFTSzeged, Bambah, regfig} and are often used (see e.g. \cite{Prosanov, BL23}).